AndersGMadsen/02476-awesome-1/reports/README.md

 >
 > Answer:

 We have organised our CI in one single file and use github actions and pytest to keep track of it.
 We use this to get caches, dependencies, linting, (not getting data because the data files were too large to be loaded on github), and unittests.
 We test for two different operating systems (linux and Mac - Windows was difficult to get up and running) with two version of python (3.9 and 3.10).
 We could potentially have tested mny other things but this already took 5 minutes.
 As mentioned, to work around doiing github actions at every push, we pushed to a test branch and then merged into main.
+We have organised our CI in one single file and use github actions and pytest to keep track of it.
+We use this to get caches, dependencies, linting, (not getting data because the data files were too large to be loaded on github), and unittests.
+We test for two different operating systems (linux and Mac - Windows was difficult to get up and running) with two version of python (3.9 and 3.10).
+We could potentially have tested mny other things but this already took 5 minutes.
+As mentioned, to work around doiing github actions at every push, we pushed to a test branch and then merged into main.

 ## Running code and tracking experiments